core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    </other/path/2e3570>;rt="core.ps.conf"
 ~~~~

 In certain scenarios, the method described herein may not be applicable, particularly when the server restricts topic availability to authenticated clients only.
-In such cases, it is recommended to utilize the procedure outlined in {{topic-get-all}} for topic discovery.
+In such cases, it is recommended to utilize the procedure outlined in {{topic-get-all}} and {{topic-get-properties}} for topic discovery.

 ### Topic-Data Discovery

-Within a topic, there is the "topic-data" topic property containing the URI of the topic-data resource that a CoAP client can subscribe to and/or publish to.
+Within a topic, there is the "topic-data" topic property.
+The "topic-data" contains the URI of the resource used for publishing and subscribing.
+So retrieving the topic will also provide the URL of the topic-data resource (see {{topic-get-resource}}).

 The topic-data resources use the resource type 'core.ps.data'.

-The "topic-data" topic property value contains the URI of the topic-data resource for publishing and subscribing.
-So retrieving the topic will also provide the URL of the topic-data resource (see {{topic-get-resource}}).

-It is also possible to discover a list of topic-data resources by sending a request to the collection with a query rt=core.ps.data as shown below.
+It is also possible to discover a list of topic-data resources by sending a request to the collection resource with a query parameter rt=core.ps.data as shown below.
 Any topic collection resource MUST support this query.

 ~~~~
    Request: